Brettm12345/lunar/README.md

 } # returns 4
 ```

-## Declaring variables:
+## Declaring variables

 - To declare variables use the `declare` keyword followed by a list of name value pairs:

 ```